 MP for Clwyd North

-Gill German is a Labour (Co-op) MP for Clwyd North, first elected in 2024.
-She currently sits on the Welsh Affairs Committee and on the Licensing Hours Extensions Bill committee, and has previously served on the Work and Pensions Committee and the Public Authorities (Fraud, Error and Recovery) Bill committee.
+Gill German is a Labour (Co-op) MP for Clwyd North, elected in 2024.
+She currently sits on the Licensing Hours Extensions Bill committee and the Welsh Affairs Committee, and has previously served on the Work and Pensions Committee and a Public Authorities Bill committee.

 Generated 21 February 2026